-Marketing content for universities is a fiercely competitive world.
-Aside from rival institutions, universities have to compete with government-backed schemes that encourage learning on the job.
-Being able to address students properly is a crucial factor of education writing, and there are other attributing factors as to why education copywriters are struggling within the industry.
+Great education copywriting can give universities the edge in a fiercely competitive world.
+Aside from rival institutes, universities have to compete with government-backed schemes that encourage learning on the job.
+Being able to address students properly is a crucial factor in education writing, and there are other attributing factors as to why education copywriters are struggling within the industry.
 Trying to sound modern and progressive, as well as credible, can be difficult for universities steeped in tradition and heritage.
-Copywriting in this context is therefore about striking the balance.
+Education copywriting in this context is therefore about striking the balance.
 After all, you’re not going to win any hearts and minds with “blue-sky thinking”, or ancient Latin.

 Student debt is a big turn off, but education writing should not shy away from this.
 Marketing needs to include details of costs in a clear, coherent sense.
-Tuition fees now surpass the £9000-a-year mark and the average cost of basic student living (rent, food, travel) is nearly £700 a month, according to Natwest’s Student Living Index 2016.
+Tuition fees now surpass the £9000-a-year mark and the average cost of basic student living (rent, food, travel) is more than £800 per month, according to the National Student Money Survey 2019.

 Advantaged students are still more likely to go to university than disadvantaged students.
 With this in mind, universities need to really scream and shout about their opportunities; financial aid, bursaries and scholarships are a major influence.
 Many students also stay at home and attend universities on their doorsteps to save money – institutes need to consider this in their marketing, honing in on the benefits of being a local student.

 Students also need clear information on courses and potential economic gains – forget the fluff, what are the facts?
 Courses need to meet the interests of career prospects.
 Outline salary estimations and provide real evidence and examples of routes to work for each degree.
 Young people are aware that university is a costly venture, but with a clear idea of money at the onset, they can consider this as part of the whole picture, not solely focus on it.